 Your plan will send you a letter before it places you in its drug management program.
-You'll be able to tell your plan which doctors or pharmacies you prefer to get your prescription opioids and benzodiazepines from, and give any other information you think is important for the plan to know.
-Your plan will send you another letter with its decision.
+You'll be able to tell your plan which doctors or pharmacies you prefer to get your prescription opioids and benzodiazepines from, and give the plan any other information you think is important.
+After you've had the opportunity to respond, if your plan decides to limit your coverage for these drugs, it will send you another letter confirming the decision.

 You and your doctor have the right to appeal if you disagree with the plan's decision.
-The letter from your plan will tell you how to contact the plan if you have questions or want to appeal.
+The letter will tell you how to contact the plan if you have questions or would like to appeal.

-Note: Opioid safety reviews and drug management programs generally won't apply if you have cancer or sickle cell disease, are getting palliative or end-of-life care, are in hospice, or live in a long-term care facility.
+Note: Safety reviews and drug management programs generally won't apply if you have cancer or sickle cell disease, are getting palliative or end-of-life care, are in hospice, or live in a long-term care facility.